 D-lysergic acid diethylamide, better known as LSD or “acid,” is a hallucinogenic drug made from lysergic acid, a natural chemical found in a fungus that grows on rye called Claviceps purpurea.
 LSD was first created in 1938 by a Swiss chemist named Albert Hoffmann who was searching for new drugs to stimulate patients’ circulation and breathing.

-Recreational use of LSD began in the 1960s and spread rapidly until the drug was banned in 1970 by categorizing it as a Schedule I drug under the Controlled Substances Act.
+Recreational use of LSD began in the 1960s and spread rapidly until the drug was banned in 1970, when it was categorized as a Schedule I drug under the Controlled Substances Act.
 As a schedule I drug, LSD has no recognized medical use and those caught in possession of it face serious legal penalties.

 LSD (acid) can cause persistent psychological problems that cause significant distress to the user.
-Alongside psychological risks, LSD can also have physical risks and both short term and long term side effects.
-LSD is generally considered to be less harmful than other drugs like alcohol, heroin, and cocaine, and overdoses are rare.
-2,3.4 5
+Alongside its psychological risks, LSD use can also carry physical risks and it has both short-term and long-term side effects.
+LSD is generally considered to be less harmful than other drugs like alcohol, heroin, and cocaine, and overdoses are rare.2,3,4,5

-The side effects of acid are similar to other hallucinogens.
+The side effects of acid are similar to those of other hallucinogens.
 LSD is active mainly at certain serotonin receptor sub-types in the brain and body.
-Serotonin is a neurotransmitter involved with activation of the sympathetic nervous system, which is responsible for your body’s “fight or flight” reaction 3.
+Serotonin is a neurotransmitter involved with activation of the sympathetic nervous system, which is responsible for your body’s “fight or flight” reaction.3

 - Visual hallucinations.